Boghé

 Boghé (also Bogué) is a town and commune in the Brakna Region of southern Mauritania, located on the border with Senegal.

 In 2013, it had a census population of 40,341.
+In 2023, it had a census population of 50,205.

 The city has a high school but no university.
 Efforts are under way to build a hospital to serve the city and its region.

 Climate

 In Boghé, the climate is characterized as warm and temperate with minimal rainfall.
 According to the Köppen-Geiger climate classification, it falls under the BSh category.
 The average yearly temperature in Boghé is 29.0 °C (84.2 °F), and the area receives approximately 244 mm (9.61 in) of precipitation annually.